ProteinsWebTeam/interpro-docs/docs/interproscan.rst

 *************
 Source code
 *************
-You can find, clone, and download the full InterProScan source code on the `Github repository <https://github.com/ebi-pf-team/interproscan>`_.
+You can find, clone, and download the full InterProScan source code on the |github|
+`Github repository <https://github.com/ebi-pf-team/interproscan>`_.

 *************